ShalaevPavel/DesignPatternsColloquium/README.md

 ## Template Method

 Common template for engineers to built vehicles with similar actions such as arrive, leave and refuel.
-And to simple examples( plane, car).
+And two simple examples( plane, car).